Lynn Meredith: Proto-Kaw

+Football coach

+While away from professional music, Meredith served as an assistant football coach at Kansas State University, Panhandle State University, and Pittsburg State University.

+Color analyst

+Later, he spent over fifteen years as color analyst for Pittsburg State football on KKOW (AM).

+Music exec and manager

+Meredith managed singing star Andy Williams Theatre in Branson prior to his death, then became vice-president of Marketing and Communications for the NAIA (National Association of Intercollegiate Athletics) and CDL Electric in Pittsburg, Kansas.

+Plastique reunion

+Meredith currently is devoting a majority of his time to painting and preparing for a Fall 2023 recording session with the band Plastique, a band he sang lead vocals with in the 1980s.

+Awards and honours

 In 2011, Meredith, a 1969 graduate of Manhattan High School, was inducted in their "Wall of Fame" in a ceremony at the school.
 He was inducted along with guitarist Dwayne Bailey, who played with Bob Seger and Chicago.

 In 2015, Meredith was inducted in the Kansas Music Hall of Fame, as a member of the group Proto Kaw.
 The ceremony was held at the Opera House in Lawrence, Kansas.

-While away from professional music, Meredith served as an assistant football coach at Kansas State University, Panhandle State University, and Pittsburg State University.
-Later, he spent over fifteen years as color analyst for Pittsburg State football on KKOW (AM).
-Meredith managed singing star Andy Williams Theatre in Branson prior to his death, then became Vice-President of Marketing and Communications for the NAIA (National Association of Intercollegiate Athletics).
-Meredith currently is Senior Vice President of Marketing for CDL Electric in Pittsburg, Kansas.